expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 of the following:

 1.  **Clean coding.**Coding yourself is not for faint-hearted because it is incredibly difficult to code email by yourself.
-If you don't want to do it, use ExpressPigeon's drag-and-drop editor which produces clean, 100% compatible code for you.
+If you don&apos;t want to do it, use ExpressPigeon&apos;s drag-and-drop editor which produces clean, 100% compatible code for you.
 2.  **Professional formatting.**CAPS LOCK, dozens of exclamation points, and wild colors should be avoided.
 BELIEVE ME!!!!!!!!!!!!!!!!
 3.  **Wise words.**Avoid spammy words and phrases.
-Don't mention getting rich quick or making tons of money or getting free everything today.
+Don&apos;t mention getting rich quick or making tons of money or getting free everything today.
-4.  **Healthy linking.**Don't send emails with 40 links and minimal text.
+4.  **Healthy linking.**Don&apos;t send emails with 40 links and minimal text.
 This is a popular tactic by spammers.
 Keep a balanced text to link ratio.
-5.  **Balanced images.**Spammers often use images to send 'special offers' because spam filters can't read them easily.
+5.  **Balanced images.**Spammers often use images to send &apos;special
+    offers&apos; because spam filters can&apos;t read them easily.
 Emails that contain a large image and very little text are often filtered as spam.
 Keep a balanced text to image ratio.